Skip to main content

 });

-In the example above, the values of a and b are set to 15 and 3 respectively, within a MutableCell.batch.
-The watch function, which observes both a and b, is only called once after the value of both a and b is set within MutableCell.batch.
+In the example above, the values of a and b are set to 15 and 3 respectively, within MutableCell.batch.
+The watch function, which observes both a and b, is only called once after the values of both a and b are set.

 As a result the following is printed to the console: